Tribe of Ephraim: Tribal territory

-The border of Ephraim extended from the Jordan River in the east to the Mediterranean Sea in the west, and incorporated within it the cities of Bethel (now Beitin), ʻAtarot, Beth-Ḥoron the Nether (now Bayt ʻUr), extending as far as Gezer (now Abu Shûsheh, formerly known as Tell el Jezer) and the Mediterranean Sea.
+The border of Ephraim extended from the Jordan in the east to the Mediterranean Sea in the west.
+It incorporated within it the cities of Bethel (now Beitin), ʻAtarot, Lower Beth-Ḥoron (now Lower Bayt ʻUr), extending as far as Gezer (now Abu Shusha, formerly known as "Tell el Jezer") and the Mediterranean Sea.
 Gezer was said to have been inhabited by Canaanites long after Joshua had either killed or expelled the other Canaanites.
-According to French archaeologist, Charles Clermont-Ganneau, who identified the site in 1871 and later carried out excavations there, Gezer marked the extreme western point of the territory of Ephraim, and was "situated at the actual intersection of the boundaries of Ephraim, Dan and Judah."
+According to French archaeologist, Charles Simon Clermont-Ganneau, who identified the site in 1871 and later carried out excavations there, Gezer marked the extreme western point of the territory of Ephraim, and was "situated at the actual intersection of the boundaries of Ephraim, Dan and Judah."
 This view, however, does not seem to be supported by the Scriptures themselves which place the extent of Ephraim's border at the sea.
+Josephus noted, "The tribe of Ephraim had by lot the land that extended in length from the river Jordan to Gezer; but in breadth as far as from Bethel, till it ended at the Great Plain."

-Spanish-Jewish traveller Benjamin of Tudela wrote that the southernmost bounds of the territory of Ephraim extended in a south-westerly direction as far as the town of Ibelin or Jabney.
+The traveller Benjamin of Tudela, a Jew from the Kingdom of Navarre, wrote that the southernmost bounds of the territory of Ephraim extended in a southwesterly direction as far as the town of Ibelin (now Yibna).